athonet-open/pix/README.md

 ## Quick start

-For this quick start, we will use pix project itself.
+For this quick start, we will use the pix project itself.
-The pix project defines a pix pipeline that can be used to build and test pix itself.
+The pix project declares a pipeline that can be used to build and test pix itself.

 The project is defined with a [.pix.exs](.pix.exs) file.

-In the .pix.exs file, we setup a single pipelines - `pix` - with their default arguments and targets.
+In the .pix.exs file, we setup a single pipeline - `pix` - with its default arguments and targets.
 The pipeline definition is imported `from` a local `path` (in this case `.`, root directory).

 In the root directory we have the [pipeline.exs](pipeline.exs) file that defines the pipeline.